-carpentry workshops producing garden furniture and wildlife accessories a garden growing vegetables for cooking and plants for sale a kitchen canteen providing daily hot meals for our workforce and cakes for sale
+carpentry workshops producing garden furniture and wildlife accessories a garden growing vegetables for cooking and sometimes plants for sale a kitchen canteen providing daily hot meals for our workforce and cakes for sale

 Co-workers work alongside staff and volunteers on all elements of our enterprise, gaining work and life skills.
 We accept co-workers who are independent in terms of their personal care and welcome support workers to attend where appropriate to ensure that all co-workers have the best experience at Phoenix.

 Some of our co-workers and the types of work they undertake are shown in the gallery below.

 For more information and if you have any questions please contact us.

 Phoenix offers placements providing a meaningful experience of work and the development of social and life skills to adults with a range of learning disabilities.
 After people with special, additional or complex needs reach the end of formal education it can be very hard for them to find meaningful work.
 By providing supported placements we greatly improve the confidence, quality of life and self-fulfilment of our co-workers.

 Our aim is to provide a safe, welcoming and empowering environment in which co-workers can develop practical work, life and basic skills.
 We actively promote an inclusive atmosphere, encouraging tco-workers to socialise, make friends and have consideration for others.

 Our co-workers are supported at all times by trained staff and volunteers, and have the opportunity to work in three key departments: